platformsh/platformsh-docs/docs/src/domains/steps/custom-non-production-domains.md

 If the `Dev` environment is later removed, the `development.mysite.com` custom domain is removed too.

+The DNS configuration for a non-production environment is similar to the one for production, using the same target for your project ([for more information](https://docs.platform.sh/domains/steps.html)).

 Also, you can't update a custom non-production domain.
 You can only delete it and create a new one as a replacement.